waldzellai/exa-mcp-server-websets/README.md

 The Exa MCP server includes the following tools:

-- **web_search**: Performs real-time web searches with optimized results and content extraction.
+- **web_search_exa**: Performs real-time web searches with optimized results and content extraction.
 - **research_paper_search**: Specialized search focused on academic papers and research content.
 - **twitter_search**: Dedicated Twitter/X.com search that finds tweets, profiles, and conversations.
 - **company_research**: Comprehensive company research tool that crawls company websites to gather detailed information about businesses.
 - **crawling**: Extracts content from specific URLs, useful for reading articles, PDFs, or any web page when you have the exact URL.
 - **competitor_finder**: Identifies competitors of a company by searching for businesses offering similar products or services.
+- **linkedin_search**: Search LinkedIn for companies and people using Exa AI.
+Simply include company names, person names, or specific LinkedIn URLs in your query.

 You can choose which tools to enable by adding the `--tools` parameter to your Claude Desktop configuration: